Ideal for all Christians who want their hearts and minds challenged

 Through our integrated teaching program we show that we equally value men and women, as well as equally value all the different kinds of ministries that they move into.
 We look to the portrayal of the church in the New Testament as our guide, and seek to model in our teaching, and college community, the kind of godly relationships that ought to occur between men and women working alongside each other – ones characterised by mutual love and respect.

-We have four female faculty members: Jenny Salt, Janet Riley , Rachel Ciano and Jasmine Lee, as well as several female visiting lecturers.
-They provide biblical models of ministry for all our students, as well as mentor our female students.
+We have four women faculty members: Jenny Salt, Janet Riley , Rachel Ciano and Jasmine Lee, as well as several visiting lecturers.
+They provide biblical models of ministry for all our students, as well as mentor our women students.

 The SMBC Women’s Conference is held each year.
 It is an arena where women can bring expository preaching to women, and provides an opportunity for them to serve and encourage each other.